-There’s no way around it, unforeseen circumstances can and do arise.
+Sometimes, you have to spend money on things you didn’t anticipate.
 You may hit a pothole and have to replace a flat tire, come down with a sudden illness and need to pay medical bills or even be faced with an unprecedented global situation that forces you to rearrange your finances.
-These days, it’s important to expect the unexpected because they can put a considerable strain on your financial wellness.
+It’s important to expect the unexpected to avoid strain on your financial wellness.
 While it may seem impossible to be fully prepared, knowing your options is a critical step in the right direction.

 Regardless of your current circumstances, you should take a look at your savings.
-As crucial as it is to be financially prepared for the unexpected, you may find that you don’t have enough funds set aside in case of emergencies.
+As crucial as it is to be financially prepared for the unexpected, you may find that you don’t have enough funds set aside for emergencies.
 After all, it’s difficult to build up an emergency fund when you’re bogged down by day-to-day expenses.

 If this is the case for you, you’re not alone.
 According to a 2018 employee financial wellness survey from PwC, 41% of baby boomers, 48% of millennials and 51% of Gen Xers believe they don’t have enough emergency savings to cover unexpected expenses.
 This concern was shared by 52% of women and 42% of men.